ansible/pytest-ansible/README.md

 ## Running molecule scenarios using pytest

 <<<<<<< HEAD
-Molecule scenarios can be tested using 2 different methods if molecule is installed.
+Molecule scenarios can be tested using 2 different methods if molecule is installed if molecule is installed.

 **Recommended:**